 Quite often experienced freelancers can experience frustration when it comes to deciding which project samples they should choose to include in their online portfolio.
 You will want to include at the minimum your most recent work as well as your favorite project example.

 If you can provide a case study of the results you got for your past client, that would be even better.
 Anything that can showcase your particular skillsets.
 You could even take small project or get $5 clients on Fiverr to build a portfolio.

-Number of Portfolio Samples
+Number of portfolio samples

 No more than three to five pieces should be included most clients will stop paying attention around the third or fourth project example and most will know if they like your work enough to pay for it after reviewing the first sample.
 So make sure you showcase your best work in the beginning.